Kismat (2004 film): Plot

-Tony works as a hit-man for a gangster, Vikas Patil, who owes his allegiance to wealthy Raj Mallya.
-Raj Mallya has involved in marketing spurious and out-dated drugs, and as a result is the subject of an investigation by the Food & Drugs Administration's inspector Dr. Hargobind Gosai.
+Tony is a hitman for a gangster, Vikas Patil, who owes his allegiance to wealthy Raj Mallya.
+Raj Mallya has been involved in marketing spurious and outdated drugs and, as a result, is the subject of an investigation by the Food & Drugs Administration's inspector, Dr. Hargobind Gosai.
 Raj asks Vikas to take care of Hargobind through Tony, which Tony does, and in this manner, Raj is absolved of all wrongdoing.
-Then Tony meets with an attractive starlet named, Sapna, and falls head over heels in love with her.
-When Sapna tells him that she is engaged to be married to Dr. Ajay Saxena, he is heart-broken.
+Then Tony meets with an attractive starlet named Sapna and falls head over heels in love with her.
+When Sapna tells him that she is engaged to be married to Dr. Ajay Saxena, he is heartbroken.
 Then a scandal breaks out, and Hargobind is implicated in the deaths of three children that were killed by Raj's spurious drugs.
-All the evidence points against Hargobind and not a single lawyer is willing to take his case; his wife kills herself, and the marriage of his daughter has been canceled.
+All the evidence points against Hargobind, and not a single lawyer is willing to take his case; his wife kills herself, and the marriage of his daughter has been canceled.
 Then Tony finds out that Hargobind is none other than Sapna's dad – and he has ruined the only chance he had for marrying the girl of his dreams.